Innovation and collaborative, synchronized program management for new programs

 Many factors affect the efficiency and quality of product development and production processes.
 The results of Teamcenter implementation at Joyoung show that product data users now spend less time on searching for data, and search efficiency has improved more than 80 percent.
 In the past, data errors resulted in significant wastes of parts and tooling, but now the improved data accuracy has reduced waste by at least RMB one million yuan.
 Finally, the product development lifecycle has been getting shorter each year due to market competition; current development cycle time is about 15 percent shorter than before the implementation.

 “Teamcenter is very helpful for Joyoung in terms of both data management and business management,” Jin says.
 “It has enhanced Joyoung’s business process, making work more systematic and efficient.
-In the future, Joyoung hopes to make full use of Siemens PLM Software’s capability of consolidating resources to move quickly from market requirements to products, and improve the process from development and design to product service.”
+In the future, Joyoung hopes to make full use of Siemens Digital Industries Software’s capability of consolidating resources to move quickly from market requirements to products, and improve the process from development and design to product service.”